A “multigenerational family” is defined as more than two generations living under the same roof.

 The 2020 Census will reflect the latest wave of young folks, now only somewhat charmingly referred to as “boomerang kids,” and the COVID-19 pandemic that is causing young people to move back home in droves.
 There is growing cultural acceptance of the value of moving back home, and an awareness of the need to do it right.

 Rent may or may not be part of the equation, but often much more than simply space and money are shared.
-Living as neighbors means more shared meals, more help with everyday tasks, caretaking, and time to get to know each other.
+Living as neighbors means more shared meals, more help with everyday tasks, caretaking, more laughs with grandma and grandpa.

 If you’re curious to learn more about the economics of building an ADU, read this post.
 If you think you might stick around for a while, it might be worth it.

 It’s not that complicated.
 Some people just want to live together- whether they’re related or not.